evanagovino/evanagovino.github.io/_posts/2017-10-31-spotify_playlist.md

 ````

 Here's a test playlist created at a tempo of 100.
-The playlist has a nice balance of hip-hop, R&B, classic rock and soul and Chumbawamba.
+The playlist has a nice balance of hip-hop, R&B, classic rock and soul and Chumbawamba (the number after the song title is the tempo and the last number is the valence).

 <img src="/../images/sample_playlist.png" width="800" />